Our animal world

 10,000 animals, spacious grounds and parks, spectacular animal houses – and one of the largest elephant parks in Europe.
 Cologne Zoo has a lot to offer.
 Spend an unforgettable day with our unique wildlife.

 13 Asian elephants live in the Cologne Elephant Park.
-Our youngest resident, the little bull Kitai, was born in June 2017.
-He is the tenth offspring to be born here.
+Our youngest resident, the little cow Leev Ma Rie, was born in June 2020.
+She is the twelfth offspring to be born here.
 The Cologne elephant herd lives in their natural family without direct contact with caretakers.
 The head matriarch is Kreeblamduan.
 Learn more about our pachyderm family.

 From hippos to Nile crocodiles: Immerse yourself in the impressive nature of a magical continent – and discover an African river landscape in the middle of Cologne at the Hippodom.

 From a new perspective